 When my husband and I were first married, we often visited his parents in Vermont on or around Christmas.
 One thing we could always count on during those visits were giant tins of cookies.
-There would be a big batch of chocolate chip cookies and a big batch of these filled cookies.
+There would be a big batch of chocolate chip cookies and a big batch of these pineapple and raisin filled cookies.
 It was always a hard decision between the two.

 I love holiday traditions, especially when cookies are involved.

 This recipe originated with my husband’s grandmother, and the cookies are delicious just the way she made them.
 It’s a rare use of white sugar on my blog, but you can substitute pure maple syrup if you’d like to try a real food version.